Ravineesh/grabThatTweet/README.md

 # grabThatTweet

-A command line utility to fetch the tweets of user.
+A command line utility to fetch the tweets of a twitter user.

 # Installation instruction
 After cloning this repository.